chrisseaton/rhizome/doc/ir.md

 It may also be the case that graphical IRs are harder to visualise and understand which makes working with them more difficult.
 You probably do need some kind of graphical tool to understand non-trivial graphs, rather than relying on pretty-printed text.
-The RubyJIT graph visualiser does this for us.
+The Rhizome graph visualiser does this for us.

 ### Potential projects